boldsystems-central/BOLDconnectR/README.md

 | genus         |         0 |             1 |   3 |   3 |     0 |        1 |          0 |
 | species       |         0 |             1 |  12 |  12 |     0 |        1 |          0 |

-## 5.gen.comm.mat
+### 5.gen.comm.mat

-The function transforms the `bold.connectr()` or `bold.connectr.public()` downloaded data into a **site X species** like matrix.
-Instead of species counts (or abundances) though, values in each cell are the counts (or abundances) of a specific BIN from a site.cat site category or a ‘grid’.
-These counts can be generated at any taxonomic hierarchical level for a single or multiple taxa (This can also be done for ‘bin_uri’; the difference being that the numbers in each cell would be the number of times that respective BIN is found at a particular site.cat or ‘grid’). site.cat can be any of the geography fields (Meta data on fields can be checked using the bold.fields.info()).
-Alternatively, grids = TRUE will generate grids based on the BIN occurrence data (latitude, longitude) with the size of the grid determined by the user (in sq.m.).
-For grids generation, rows with no latitude and longitude data are removed (even if a corresponding site.cat information is available) while NULL entries for site.cat are allowed if they have a latitude and longitude value (This is done because grids are drawn based on the bounding boxes which only use latitude and longitude values).grids converts the Coordinate Reference System (CRS) of the data to a ‘Mollweide’ projection by which distance based grid can be correctly specified.
-A cell id is also given to each grid with the lowest number assigned to the lowest latitudinal point in the dataset.
-The cellids can be changed as per the user by making changes in the grids_final sf data frame stored in the output.
-The grids can be visualized with view.grids=TRUE.
-The plot obtained is a visualization of the grid centroids with their respective names.
-Please note that a) if the data has many closely located grids, visualization with view.grids can get confusing.
-The argument pre.abs will convert the counts (or abundances) to 1 and 0.
-This dataset can then directly be used as the input data for functions from packages like vegan for biodiversity analyses.
+`gen.comm.mat`transforms the `bold.connectr()` or
+`bold.connectr.public()` downloaded data into a **site X species** like matrix.
+Instead of species counts (or abundances) though, values in each cell are the counts (or abundances) BINs from the site category (*site.cat*) or a *grid*.
+These counts can be generated at any taxonomic hierarchical level for a single or multiple taxa (This can also be done for ‘bin_uri’; the difference being that the numbers in each cell would be the number of times that respective BIN is found at a particular *site.cat* or *grid*). *site.cat* can be any of the geography fields (Meta data on fields can be checked using the `bold.fields.info()`).
+Alternatively, `grids` = TRUE will generate grids based on the BIN occurrence data (latitude, longitude) with the size of the grid determined by the user (in sq.m.).
+For grids generation, rows with no latitude and longitude data are removed (even if a corresponding *site.cat* information is available) while NULL entries for *site.cat* are allowed if they have a latitude and longitude value (This is done because grids are drawn based on the bounding boxes which only use latitude and longitude values).grids converts the Coordinate Reference System (CRS) of the data to a **Mollweide** projection by which distance based grid can be appropriately specified.
+A cell id is also given to each grid with the smallest number assigned to the lowest latitudinal point in the data.
+The cell ids can be changed as per the user by making changes in the `grids_final` `sf` data frame stored in the output.
+The grids can be visualized with `view.grids`=TRUE.
+The plot obtained is a visualization of the grid centroids with their respective names. *Please note that if the data has many closely located grids, visualization with view.grids can get confusing*.
+The argument `pre.abs` will convert the counts (or abundances) to 1 and 0.
+This data set can then directly be used as the input data for functions from packages like vegan for biodiversity analyses.

-### community matrix based on grids

 |        | Panthera.leo | Panthera.onca | Panthera.pardus | Panthera.tigris | Panthera.uncia |
 |:-------|-------------:|--------------:|----------------:|----------------:|---------------:|